The scholarship postings are in order of newest information to oldest.

 JUNEAU, Alaska (AP) — The only federally recognized tribal college in Alaska announced tuition will be waived for all Alaska Native students starting next semester.

 Pearl Brower, president of Ilisagvik College in Utqiagvik, said she hopes waiving tuition will boost the college’s native student enrollment, Alaska’s Energy Desk reported Thursday.

 The college has one of the highest non-native enrollments among the nation’s tribal colleges and universities.
 It has about 700 total enrolled students each semester, just more than half of which are usually natives, Brower said.

 Alaska Carpenters Training Trust

 The Alaska Carpenters Training Trust is recruiting for qualified apprentices to join their union as carpenters, millwrights, scaffold erectors, and pile drivers.
 Please see the attached flyer for more information.
-If you have questions, please contact Frank Mucci, Director of Training email@example.com (907) 344-1541.
+If you have questions, please contact Frank Mucci, Director of Training at email@example.com (907) 344-1541.

 Bjørn Wolter, Ph.D